PetrKryslUCSD/FinEtoolsFlexStructures.jl/tutorials/beam_modal_tut.md

 CB = FEMMCorotBeamModule
 ````

-Thus we can construct the stiffness and mass matrix as follows:
+Thus we can construct the stiffness and mass matrix as follows: Note that the
-Note that the finite element machine is the first argument.
-This provides
+finite element machine (FEMM) is the first argument.
+This provides access to
-access to the integration domain.
-The next argument is the geometry field,
+the integration domain.
+The next argument is the geometry field, followed by
-followed by the displacement, rotations, and incremental
+the displacement, rotations, and incremental displacement/rotation fields.
-displacement/rotation fields.

 ````julia
 K = CB.stiffness(femm, geom0, u0, Rfield0, dchi);